96.5 Wave FM: History

 The station was born as 2WL and commenced broadcasting on 18 July 1931.
-The station was owned by Wollongong Broadcasting Pty Ltd. The station studio and offices were in Edward St, Wollongong and were linked to a broadcasting antenna at Unanderra.
+The station was owned by Wollongong Broadcasting Pty Ltd. The station studio and offices were in Edward Street, Wollongong and were linked to a broadcasting antenna at Unanderra.
 The station was officially opened by J. P. Caddy, president of the Illawarra Chamber of Commerce and Industry.

-In November 1980, 2WL went off air briefly after a tornado badly damaged 2WL's Port Kembla broadcast tower.
+In November 1980, 2WL went off air briefly after a tornado brought down one of their two Windang transmitter towers.
 After 61 years of AM broadcasting, the station moved to the FM band in July 1992.

 In July 2021, it was announced that prominent i98 announcers Lyndal Rogers and Ryan Cram would be moving to the competition, joining Wave FM to host a new drive show.
 Their show replaced the nationally syndicated Nova program Kate, Tim & Joel.

-In November 2021, the Australian Radio Network (ARN) announced the acquisition of the Grant Broadcasters radio network, which included Wave FM.
+In November 2021, ARN announced the acquisition of Grant Broadcasters which included Wave FM.

-In September 2021, former Australian Idol winner Damien Leith joined the breakfast show as an announcer after a successful stint doing breakfast radio at sister station Power FM in Muswellbrook.
+In September 2021, former Australian Idol winner Damien Leith joined the breakfast show as an announcer after a successful stint doing breakfast radio at sister station Power FM 98.1 in Muswellbrook.